johannschopplich/kirby-vue3-starterkit/README.md

 ## Caching

-Even without caching enabled, the frontend will store pages between indiviual routes/views.
-Once you reload the tab however, every page data has to be fetched from the api once again.
+Even without caching enabled, the frontend will store pages between indiviual routes/views (**session store**).
+Once you reload the tab however, every page data has to be fetched from the API once again.

-To forestall repetitive HTTP requests, the store state (including cached pages data) may be persisted between tabs or browser sessions.
-By that, the store state will be saved to `IndexedDB` each time a page has been fetched:
+For offline capability of your Vue app, you can choose to activate the included [service worker](#service-worker).

+To forestall repetitive HTTP requests between website sessions you can [persistent the pages store](#persistent-api-store).

+Both methods can be used in conjunction with each other.

+A visual explanation of both methods can be found in the following flow chart:

 ![Caching for Kirby and Vue 3 starterkit](./.github/kirby-vue-3-cache-and-store.png)

+### Service Worker

+The service worker precaches all CSS & JS assets required by the Vue app and caches the data of every requested page.
+All assets are versioned and served from the service worker cache directly.

+Each JSON request will be freshly fetched from the network and saved to the cache.
+A page request will only be returned from the cache when the navigator is offline.

+### Persistent API Store

+You can persist already stored page data from the session store between tabs or browser sessions.
+By that, the store state will be saved to `IndexedDB` each time a page has been fetched as well as retrieved from in a new session.

-While calling up the website for the first time, the `home` page will be always be fetched.
+When visiting any page of the website, the `home` page will be always be fetched.
 It holds `site` data with an index of modification timestamps for each page id.
-This is relevant, because before using a cached page, the timestamp will be compared with the latest modification timestamp from the site modification index.
+This is relevant, because before using a stored page, the timestamp will be compared with the latest modification timestamp from the site modification index.
 If it differs, the cached page will be removed and freshly fetched.

 ## Prerequisites